 I tuned in to WKNC and it's a sports game.
 What's up with that?

 What types of music do you play?

 Click "listen" in the navigation bar to your left to listen online.
 This allows you to choose an iTunes or Ogg stream of high or low quality.
 You can also find us in the "college radio" section on iTunes radio.
 Turn your FM dial all the way to the left to 88.1FM if you are within 50 miles of Raleigh, NC.
 Even better, you can download the N.C.
 State Student Media app and listen from your iPhone or Android.

 WKNC is a proud sponsor of Wolfpack sports, specifically Women's Basketball and Men's Baseball.
 If you'd like to hear music, please tune in to our online stream (see "how can I listen to WKNC?").

 We play four main formats:

-Our weekends consist of specialty programming consisting of bluegrass, RnB, classical, jazz, Indian, and many more kinds of music.
+Our weekends consist of specialty programming consisting of a mix of punk, South Asian, soul, classic country and western, Americana, and many more kinds of music.

-We accept both electronic and hard copies of CDs in four main formats.
+We accept both electronic and hard copies of CDs.
 Please address your mail to:

 (insert format here) Music Director

 Local (NC) Music: firstname.lastname@example.org